- Registration details

 |RES||Permanent resident of Canada|

 Important: Not including all required information causes orders and contact updates to fail.

 CIRA limits the personal information of .CA registrants that is available to the public via the WhoIs lookup service.
 By default, the .CA public WhoIs does not provide personal information for individual domain name registrants.

 Interested third parties contact registrants using the contact form on CIRA’s website.

 Registrant information for domains registered to corporations continues to be displayed.
-Corporations and organizations can request WhoIs protection in special circumstances, but this is disabled by default.

 The authoritative WhoIs server for .CA domains is http://whois.cira.ca/